nickblantz/cukewrapper_inline_jsonpath/README.md

         # Each item named Tito's kind        # Does nothing       #
         | $.items[?(@.name == 'Lays')].kind  | ~"Chips"           |
 ```

+### Values

+Values have two basic forms: as valid JSON, or as valid ruby prefixxed with `#`.
+Values can also be merged into the existing value by prefixxing with `~`.
+Merging only applies for Dictionaries and Lists, or if provided by itself, no
+action is taken upon the existing value.

 ## Development